tendeo/CS5319/README.md

 ### Prerequisites

-Before executing the system, ensure:
+Before executing the system, make sure:
-1. ✅ PostgreSQL is running
+1. PostgreSQL is running
-2. ✅ Database `fitnessdb` exists
+2. Database `fitnessdb` exists
-3. ✅ Database credentials are configured in `application.properties`
+3. Database credentials are configured in `application.properties`
-4. ✅ All dependencies are installed (`npm install` completed)
+4. All dependencies are installed (`npm install` completed)
-5. ✅ Backend is compiled (optional, Gradle will compile on first run)
+5. Backend is compiled

 ### Step 1: Start PostgreSQL Database